jbchouinard/jibi2/README.md

 # jibi2

-A re-implementation of [jibi](https://github.com/jbchouinard/jibi) with a bytecode compiler and stack-based VM interpreter instead of a tree-walk interpreter.
+A re-implementation of [jibi](https://github.com/jbchouinard/jibi) with a stack-based bytecode compiler and VM instead of an AST interpreter, so that maybe it won't be horribly, horribly slow.

-The overall design and some code was inspired by [Crafting Interpreters](https://craftinginterpreters.com), however a lot of implementation details are different because of differences between Rust and C.
+The overall design and some of the code was inspired by [Crafting Interpreters](https://craftinginterpreters.com), however a lot of implementation details are different because of differences between Rust and C.